harness/developer-hub/docs/continuous-integration/use-ci/manage-dependencies/background-step-settings.md

 :::tip

 You can use the Background step **Id** to call services started by Background steps in later steps, such as commands in Run steps.
-For example, a `curl` command could call `[backgroundStepId]:5000` where it might otherwise call `localhost:5000`.
+For example, a cURL command could call `[backgroundStepId]:5000` where it might otherwise call `localhost:5000`.

 <figure>

 ![](./static/background-step-settings-call-id-in-other-step.png)

-<figcaption>Figure 2: The Background step ID, <code>pythonscript</code>, is used in a curl command in a Run step.</figcaption>
+<figcaption>Figure 2: The Background step ID, <code>pythonscript</code>, is used in a cURL command in a Run step.</figcaption>
 </figure>

 If the Background step is inside a step group, you must include step group ID, such as `curl [stepGroupId]_[backgroundStepId]:5000`, even if both steps are in the same step group.